 Cost of meal e.g. lunch: Included

-Birdwatching: Xigera is home to spectacular birdlife, including endless herons, egrets, cranes and smaller water-birds.
+Birdwatching: Xigera Camp is home to spectacular birdlife, including countless herons, egrets, cranes and smaller water birds.
 In September 2012, we were treated to the sight of African skimmers at Xigera Lagoon.
-It's also a good area for the elusive Pel’s fishing owl.See more ideas for Birdwatching in Botswana
+It's also a good area for the elusive Pel's fishing owl.See more ideas for Birdwatching in Botswana

 Attitude towards children: Children aged 12 and over are accepted at Xigera.
 For those between 6 and 12 years, private activities must be booked (at extra cost) – except for a family of six people who will fill a vehicle anyway, or if the whole camp is booked for exclusive use.
 A minimum age of 13 years is stipulated for mokoro excursions.